ArzaniTesting/ArzaniTesting.github.io/README.md

 __Test documentation__
   * Able to create test cases and checklists and how to follow them correctly.
   * Able to prepare thorough bug reports and provide detailed reports.
-  * Understanding of tools such as Jira to track bugs.
+  * Understanding of tools to track test cases and bugs.

 __SQL databases__
   * Able to write requests using subqueries.